orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - xor/xnor is close to   # TODO: Could be 'is_equivalent' too? or is_orbit  ?
 - similar to next/anext into python await operator?
 - Encoding: Usually ignorant of its use
+- What can be done in parallel ; preference for it.
+So move to stacking in multiple layers parallel composed for execution.
+Need a practical example ffor this.

 ---